What are the alternatives to treating ADHD?

 Opinions on ADHD vary.
 Ultimately, it depends on your child’s unique situation and the clinical support you receive.
 There are healthy alternatives to prescription medication—even Eisenberg thought so.

-Jamison Monroe, Jr., is the Founder of Newport Academy in California.
+Jamison Monroe, Jr., is the Founder of Newport Academy.